VaibhavGolhar/ChatbotForBasicsConceptsOfChemistry/README.md

 # ChatbotForBasicsConceptsOfChemistry
 <br>
 This chatbot answers some basic concepts of chemistry.<br>
-Like Balancing chemical equations, providing isomers of hydrocarbons,<br>
-displaying structures of compounds, identifying types of reactions and<br>
+Like Balancing chemical equations, providing isomers of hydrocarbons, displaying structures of compounds,<br>
-providing information on an element.<br>
+identifying types of reactions andproviding information on an element.<br>
 This project is done in Python using PyQt5.